openmultiplayer/web/docs/scripting/callbacks/OnPlayerGiveDamageActor.md

 0 - Allows this callback to be called in other filterscripts.

-It is always called first in filterscripts so returning 1 there blocks other filterscripts from seeing it.
+It is always called first in filterscripts so returning 1 there blocks other filterscripts from processing it.

 ## Examples